mohitmishra786/exploring-os/src/day-32-interrupt-handling.md

-# The Art of Interrupt Handling
+# Day 32: The Art of Interrupt Handling

 After spending countless hours debugging a particularly nasty timing issue in one of my embedded projects last week, I thought I'd share my learning of interrupt handling.
 Trust me, once you understand what's happening under the hood, you'll never look at your keyboard the same way again!